javiereguiluz/symfony-docs/security.rst

 Guard Authenticators
 ~~~~~~~~~~~~~~~~~~~~

-.. deprecated:: 5.3

-    Guard authenticators are deprecated since Symfony 5.3 in favor of the
+Guard authenticators are deprecated in favor of the
 :doc:`new authenticator-based system </security/authenticator_manager>`.

-A Guard authenticator is a class that gives you *complete* control over your
-authentication process.
-There are many different ways to build an authenticator;
-here are a few common use-cases:

-* :doc:`/security/form_login_setup`
-* :doc:`/security/guard_authentication` – see this for the most detailed
-  description of authenticators and how they work

 Limiting Login Attempts
 ~~~~~~~~~~~~~~~~~~~~~~~